 - Brand concept.
 Sometimes this aspect means the same as the visual design, but from our experience, we should consider branding separately.
 The logo and design system is connected to UI, but it can exist independently as well.
 Moreover, customers should have a strong association with your brand and the company while using your app.

 Phases of the app design process

 - Discover a business idea - the initial step to follow for the mobile app design process.
 Here we can include 4 main subtasks: collect information from the customer, identify the problem, define the target audience, estimate how exactly your idea can solve this problem, and research the market.

 - Create a wireframe - it’s a middle step between low-fidelity sketches and first interactive prototypes.
-In other words, wireframe is is a simplified visual concept of the app.
-It’s important to work on customer journey map and count how many screens should be included to a wireframe and how users are going to communicate.
+In other words, the wireframe is a simplified visual concept of the app.
+It’s important to work on the customer journey map and count how many screens should be included in the wireframe and how users are going to communicate.

 - Work on the prototype - A prototype is a clickable preliminary product model.
 Mobile app prototyping is a method that validates a product's strategic design direction.
 In mobile app development, prototypes explain the product's idea, which helps test how customers will use it and react to the overall UX design.